kai-tub/bigearthnet-pipeline/readme.md

 nix run .#ben-s2-l1c-to-l2a-converter-runner -- <download-dir> --export-dir <l2a-dir>
 ```

-Similar to the download command above, this command will continue to work through the
-queue even if the main process is interrupted.
-The command is quite CPU-intensive
-and it might take a couple of hours until it is finished.
-The progress can be tracked by checking `pueue status --group sentinel-l1c-to-l2a`

 Similar to the download program mentioned earlier, this program
 will keep running through the queue even if the main program is interrupted.
 It is a quite CPU-intensive task and may take a few hours to complete.